Shoebite

-Shoebite is an unreleased film and is the story of a man in his early 60s played by Amitabh Bachchan.
-The film is based on a story Labour Of Love by M. Night Shyamalan.
-It is directed by Shoojit Sircar and produced by UTV Motion Pictures.
+Shoebite is an unreleased film directed by Shoojit Sircar and produced by UTV Motion Pictures.
+It chronicles the story of a man in his early 60s, starring Amitabh Bachchan, in the lead role.
+The film is based on the story, Labour Of Love, by M. Night Shyamalan.
 The lyrics are penned by Gulzar.

 During production, the movie was titled Johnny Mastana and later Johnny Walker.

 Plot

 Shoebite is the story of a man in his early 60s named John Pereira who sets out on a journey of self-discovery.